MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/distribution/sales-order-processing-part3-allocation-fulfillment-purchasing.md

 Use the Sales Automatic Order Allocation window to select the documents with items on back order to allocate.
 Use the Sales Automatic Order Allocation Preview window to allocate the items.

 If you’re using sales fulfillment workflow, you can select a group of documents and then allocate items for those documents at the same time.
-To allocate items for only one document, refer to *Allocating items by document or batch* on page 136.
+To allocate items for only one document, refer to [Allocating items by document or batch](#allocating-items-by-document-or-batch).

 If an order or fulfillment order exceeds the customer’s credit limit and you are using customer credit limit override workflow, the document must be approved before you can allocate items.
 Orders and fulfillment orders that don’t need approval can be allocated.
 You can allocate items for orders and fulfillment orders in the Sales Transaction Entry window that are pending approval if you can approve the documents.